-The findings of this study have been uncritically cited in prominent venues such as the , , the , , the , and the .
+The findings of this study have been uncritically cited in prominent venues such as the Washington Post, CBS, the Daily Beast, Newsmax, the Providence Journal, and the New York Times.
 For instance, the Times reported that “according to the study, in 2015 the poorest fifth of Americans will pay on average 10.9 percent of their income in state and local taxes, the middle fifth will pay 9.4 percent and the top 1 percent will average 5.4 percent.“

-Glaringly absent from the media coverage is how this study uses the same type of deceitful methodology behind claims that the pays a higher federal tax rate than the top 1% of income earners, pays a lower federal tax rate than his secretary, and pays a lower federal tax rate than the middle class.
+Glaringly absent from the media coverage is how this study uses the same type of deceitful methodology behind claims that the middle class pays a higher federal tax rate than the top 1% of income earners, Warren Buffet pays a lower federal tax rate than his secretary, and Mitt Romney pays a lower federal tax rate than the middle class.

-As Just Facts has , all of those oft-repeated assertions are fraudulent, because they are based on calculations that exclude certain taxes, use partial measures of income, or employ both of these charades.
+As Just Facts has documented in detail, all of those oft-repeated assertions are fraudulent, because they are based on calculations that exclude certain taxes, use partial measures of income, or employ both of these charades.
 The result is that the actual tax rates of the wealthy are understated, while those of others are progressively overstated as their income declines.

-and his won’t release their tax returns, so there is no way to be exactly certain how this particular sleight-of-hand (they also ) warps their true tax rates.
-However, a similar and less egregious ruse (using adjusted gross income) has the effect of the average middle-class tax rate by at least 23% and Romney’s by less than 1%.
+Buffett and his secretary won’t release their tax returns, so there is no way to be exactly certain how this particular sleight-of-hand (they also use another) warps their true tax rates.
+However, a similar and less egregious ruse (using adjusted gross income) has the effect of artificially raising the average middle-class tax rate by at least 23% and Romney’s by less than 1%.

 Nevertheless, the media has been reporting ITEP’s study without even a hint of skepticism, much less an investigation of how they arrive at their figures.
 That is not practicing journalism but doling out free publicity.

 This kind of subterfuge has profoundly misinformed the American public.
-For instance, CBO’s latest estimates of effective show that the top 1% of income earners pay an average tax rate of 33% or 2.7 times more than the 12% rate paid by the middle class.
-Yet, for the third straight year, a commissioned by Just Facts has found that roughly 80% of voters think the middle class pays a higher federal tax rate than the upper 1%.
+For instance, CBO’s latest estimates of effective federal tax rates show that the top 1% of income earners pay an average tax rate of 33% or 2.7 times more than the 12% rate paid by the middle class.
+Yet, for the third straight year, a scientific poll commissioned by Just Facts has found that roughly 80% of voters think the middle class pays a higher federal tax rate than the upper 1%.

-Journalists, commentators, politicians, and organizations like ITEP have succeeded in manipulating the vast majority of Americans into believing the total opposite of reality about this and .
-This threatens harm to all Americans, regardless of their political inclinations, for as John F. Kennedy , “Only an educated and informed people will be a free people,” and “the ignorance of one voter in a democracy impairs the security of all.”
+Journalists, commentators, politicians, and organizations like ITEP have succeeded in manipulating the vast majority of Americans into believing the total opposite of reality about this and many other issues.
+This threatens harm to all Americans, regardless of their political inclinations, for as John F. Kennedy observed, “Only an educated and informed people will be a free people,” and “the ignorance of one voter in a democracy impairs the security of all.”